Sleep Deprivation Effects: How to Protect Your Brain

 Sleep Deprivation Effects on Mental Health Conditions

-• Anxiety and panic attacks: High cortisol (the “stress hormone”) spikes
+• Anxiety and panic attacks: Heightened stress response and cortisol spikes

-• Psychosis risk: In extreme cases, severe sleep loss can even cause hallucinations or paranoia
+• Psychosis risk: Severe, prolonged sleep loss can trigger hallucinations or paranoia

 Cognitive Consequences of Sleep Deprivation on Memory and Learning